zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup-dev-environment/setup-dev-environment.md

   ![](images/4-example-region-id.png " ")

-4. To get the User OCID, open up the User icon in the top-right corner of the Console, and click your user name.
+5. To get the User OCID, open up the User icon in the top-right corner of the Console, and click your user name.
+Note your user name.
+If your user is federated, it will be prefixed with `oracleidentitycloudservice/`.

   ![](images/5-get-user-ocid.png " ")

-5. On the next page, note down the OCID by clicking on the **Copy** link next to it.
+6. On the next page, note the OCID by clicking on the **Copy** link next to it.

   ![](images/6-example-user-ocid.png " ")